EDWARDIAN UPRIGHTS and later

 The thirties also saw a strange trend towards hiding pianos, by disguising them as cupboards, desks or wardrobes.

-We receive a large number of enquiries about Eavestaff pianos, but no archives are available, and their serial numbers run in several separate sequences, most do not correspond to the published information, so dating is sometimes difficult, but some dates of Eavestaff numbers may be found near the bottom of our Numbers page at
+We more enquiries about Eavestaff pianos than most other makes, but no archives are available, and their serial numbers run in several separate sequences, most do not correspond to the published information, so dating is sometimes difficult, but some dates of Eavestaff numbers may be found near the bottom of our Numbers page at

 Established in 1823, W. Eavestaff was originally a music publisher.
 He was at Great Russell Street by 1826, and still there in the 1870s, but doesn't seem to have been described as W.G.
 (William Glen) until the 1860s, so we don’t know if this is a son of the original.
 He soon began to sell pianos, and by the 1840s he was listed as a pianoforte maker, offering typical cottage pianos, then typical uprights by the late 1800s.
 In 1925, the manufacture of Eavestaff pianos was taken over by Brasteds.